tkanos/optimizing-memory-by-ordering-struct-by-type/README.md

 b := myStructOptimized{}
 fmt.Println(unsafe.Sizeof(b)) // ordered 16 bytes
 ```
-16 bytes, because in memory it will be allocated like :
+16 bytes, because in memory it will be allocated like that (https://play.golang.org/p/gmkrt6X7aM) :

 ![Struct in memory](/images/memorystruct2.png)